 Virgil Roberts, former Executive with SOLAR Records, talks about the crew having one floor to themselves, and even with the youth element involved, "it wasn't what it became."
 Mr. Griffey and Harry O then talk about an incident at the studio involving two aspiring rappers and Suge.
 Unbeknownst to them most likely, they were on a phone that was reserved for Harry O to call on, which couldn't be busy for obvious reasons.
 Suge intervenes and promptly tells them to get off the phone (he probably didn't do it in the nicest way either).
 They refused, stating that "they were invited by Dre and he told them they could use the phone.
 Smh, this challenging of Suge's authority AND taking a stance against him, per Harry O, is what led to Suge beating both of them up, also shooting a gun through the wall to scare them.
 (Note to aspiring artists: let this be a lesson to you when it comes to authority.)
 The two guys also sued Suge, agreeing on a $1 million settlement, but only paying $350,000 of it.

 We then head into the first single, "Deep Cover," from the soundtrack of the movie of the same name, and if there ever was a song that generated a hell of a buzz, this was it.
-It's an instance classic, making a star out of Snoop Doggy Dogg and getting the fans ready for "The Chronic," the first release on Death Row Records.
+It's an instant classic, making a star out of Snoop Doggy Dogg and getting the fans ready for "The Chronic," the first release on Death Row Records.

 Dre, Snoop, Tha Dogg Pound (Daz and Kurupt), the Lady of Rage, Nate Dogg, Warren G, DOC, RBX, and Jewell all brought their creative talents together for Dre's "Chronic" album.
 In addition to the "elevation of their minds," all involved were hungry and inspired to be a part of this album, only one problem: the distribution.
 It was finished, but Dick and Virgil had a rather difficult time shopping it to record companies.
 Sony, mostly due to the controversy surrounding Dre's departure from Ruthless, said no; then BMG said no. And as luck would have it, John McClane Jr. comes along, and when he hears the album, he "went crazy," said Mr. Griffey.
 Virgil: "John says, I love the record, why don't you let me take it to Interscope?"